- All

 Titration: What is it and how does it work?

-During your assessment with the Consultant, you may discuss whether medication would be appropriate to help you manage your ADHD symptoms.
-If you decide that you might find this beneficial, you will be referred to our Titration Team.
-Titration […]
+During your assessment, your doctor may discuss whether medication would be appropriate to help you manage your ADHD symptoms.
+If you decide that you might find this beneficial, you will be referred to our Titration Service.
+Titration is the […]

 Investing heavily in our services